Let's say your study asked respondents to provide text answers to an open ended question:

 true(default) randomizes points

 rotateRatio: Probability for word to rotate (1=always, 0=never)

 Many distributions, not just text, can be drawn as word clouds.
 Values appears as words, and the font size is proportional to its frequency.
-For instance, the respondent state could be drawn as a word cloud:
+For instance, respondent state could be drawn as a word cloud rather than a map: